janraasch/janraaschcom/content/resume.md

 Role: Frontend Web-Developer.

-ePages is my first professional engagement in the world of web software.
+ePages was my first professional engagement in the world of web software.
 I was eager to get out of the theoretical world of pure mathematics academia and I succeeded in picking up the tools and practices of web development very fast thanks to my strong basis in rational problem-solving.

 We moved the existing frontend stack to the leading frontend stack of the time.
 Also, I was part of a spear-heading team that led the way to an all-new version of the software while implementing agile practices into the work-flow.